Assisted Dying Bill Forces Employers to Rethink Pensions and Benefits

 The Terminally Ill Adults (End of Life) Bill, which cleared the House of Commons on 20 June, would permit terminally ill adults in England and Wales to end their lives under strict safeguards.
 The measure now moves to the House of Lords, where it is expected to pass.
 While its introduction marks a shift in UK social policy, it also raises immediate questions for workplace pensions, life assurance schemes and employer responsibilities.

-According to law firm Irwin Mitchell, trustees and employers will need to tread carefully to avoid possible litigation and reputational damage.
+According to London law firm Irwin Mitchell, trustees and employers will need to tread carefully to avoid possible litigation and reputational damage.

 One area of concern is the potential for beneficiaries to be excluded from payments under the Forfeiture Act 1982 if they are deemed to have assisted in a death unlawfully.
 Trustees must make reasonable enquiries into the circumstances surrounding a member’s death, but the definitions of terms such as “coercion” and “pressure” remain legally uncertain under the Bill.